SouthbankSoftware/provendb-sdk-go/README.md

 The ProvenDB SDK for Go.

-**NOTE**: The SDK is is in development and not recommended for production use.
+**NOTE**: The SDK is in development and not recommended for production use.
 For any bugs, please raise an [issue](https://github.com/SouthbankSoftware/provendb-sdk-node/issues).

 The use of our services requires an API key.
 Visit [provendb.com](https://provendb.com) to sign in/register and create one.